Skip to Content

 Therefore, if you don’t want to lose your baby, it’s time to quit smoking.
 This guide will help.

-4. Ingestion of too much caffeine ( more than 300 mg daily)
+4. Ingestion of too much caffeine (more than about 300 mg daily)

 5. Direct trauma or accident that affected your abdomen